This article includes links which we may receive compensation for if you click, at no cost to you.

 Where Do You Buy Auto Insurance?

-If you’re shopping by yourself, be sure to check customer reviews and, more importantly, grades from the independent insurance ratings agencies which analyze the financial health of auto insurance companies.
+Be sure to check customer reviews and, more importantly, grades from independent insurance ratings agencies which analyze the financial health of auto insurance companies.

 Similar to Auto Coverage:

 - Boat insurance

 Laws may not require you to buy a homeowners insurance policy, but your mortgage company probably does.

 And, since your home is probably your biggest investment, you’d want solid coverage anyway.

 - Premiums: The average premium for a homeowners policy is about $1,000 to $1,500 a year.
 This payment keeps your coverage active.

 - Deductibles: Before your policy would pay to fix your home, you’d have to spend up to your deductible.

 - Claims: Money to repair or replace your home’s structure and any other buildings on your property along with money to replace personal belongings damaged, destroyed, or stolen.

 - Peace of mind: You can’t stop a hurricane or earthquake from damaging your home.
 You can’t prevent all vandalism and burglaries.
 But the right homeowners policy can help you pick up the pieces.